-This basic recipe for cranberry almond scones is great for changing up with different ingredients.
+This basic recipe for cranberry almond scones is great for changing up different ingredients.
 There are several variations you can make, including these ideas:

-- Cherry Almond Scones – swap out the dried cranberries for dried cherries to give these scones a yummy cherry taste.
+- Cherry Almond Scones – swap the dried cranberries for dried cherries to give these scones a yummy cherry taste.

 Because the fat in the heavy cream is essential for creating a perfectly soft, flaky scone, I do not recommend that you substitute with milk or half & half.

 You want to use self-rising flour because it contains ingredients necessary to make the scones rise.
 If you want to use all-purpose flour, you’ll need to add baking powder and salt to the recipe.

 Check out this Easy 3 Ingredient Biscuits post for more details!

 - mixing bowl